MacTynow/wordlistmaker/README.md

 # Wordlistmaker

-Google cloud function to translate a list of english and chinese word and returns a csv with english, hanzi and pinyn.
+Google cloud function to translate a list of english and word in another language and returns a csv with english, target language and (optional) romanization.

 ## Usage